Hamilton Island, Whitsunday Islands, Queensland

 Soak up spectacular sunset views

-A visit to the Whitsundays would not be complete without seeing one of the islands' exquisite sunsets.
-Hamilton Island's hilltop bar, One Tree Hill, becomes a revellers' hotspot from about 5pm each day, when tourists and locals alike ride their buggies here to sip cocktails and take in the views of the late afternoon sky.
+A visit to the Whitsundays would not be complete without seeing one of the island's exquisite sunsets.
+Hamilton Island's hilltop bar, One Tree Hill, becomes a revellers' gathering spot from about 5 pm each day, when tourists and locals alike ride their buggies here to sip cocktails and take in the views of the late afternoon sky.
 It's the perfect place for families too, with a large grassy area for kids to sit and play on.
 Another popular place for late afternoon drinks – and turtle spotting – is the adults-only Bommie deck at the Hamilton Island Yacht Club.
 But you don't have to stay on land to soak in the sunset views; a sunset sailboat session is a romantic way to end the day.

 Dent Island, just a five-minute boat ride from Hamilton Island, is an island oasis of green rolling hills surrounded by rippling blue water.
 The island is a magnet for avid golfers, as it is home to the Hamilton Island Golf Club.
 Before you play a few rounds, start your day with sunrise yoga on the helicopter pad.
 A healthy breakfast is supplied at the golf club after the one-hour session.
 Dent Island also offers beautiful walking tracks and calm waters for kayaking, so you have ample opportunity to reconnect with nature.
 Ferries leave from Hamilton Island every hour.